 Metaverse may help tackle global warming: Study

-Metaverse -- the virtual 3D environment in which the physical and digital worlds converge -- can help lower the global surface temperature by up to 0.02 degrees Celsius before the end of the century, suggests a study.
+New Delhi: Metaverse - the virtual 3D environment in which the physical and digital worlds converge - can help lower the global surface temperature by up to 0.02 degrees Celsius before the end of the century, suggests a study.

 The study, published in the journal Energy & Environmental Science, showed that by 2050 the metaverse industry could potentially lower greenhouse gas emissions by 10 gigatons; lower atmospheric carbon dioxide concentration by 4.0 parts per million; decrease effective radiative forcing by 0.035 watts per square metre; and lower total domestic energy consumption by 92 EJ, a reduction that surpasses the annual nationwide energy consumption of all end-use sectors in previous years.